pscholl/grtool/doc/train.md

 -v, --verbose [level 0-4]
 :   Print a lot of details about the current execution.

--t, --type [classification, timeseries, regression, unlabelled] :   Force the interpretation of the input format to be one of the list. (default: classification)

 -o, --output <file>
 :   Store the trained classifier in <file>.